megaherz/gcache/README.md

 ##Notes
 * Keys, List and Hashed share the same keys space.
 Therefore it's forbidden to create the same key for e.g. Keys and Lists
 * Arrays for LRANGE and KEYS are returned as csv (encoding/csv package).
 Json is not used to make the protocol simple
-* Before running the client_test.go execute the server.sh script in the run folder.
+* Before running the client_test.go execute the server.sh script in the ./cmd/gcache folder.
 The script runs two cache servers on ports 8080 and 8081.
 The 8081 server is run with authentication psw=123

 ##Protocol